Most common chicken diseases: How to recognize and prevent them

 Worms

-• Tracheal worm leads to loss of appetite and shortness of breath
+• Tracheal worms cause loss of appetite and shortness of breath.

-• Ascarids and hairworms affect young chickens and lead to emaciation, diarrhea, and shaggy plumage
+• Ascarids and hairworms attack young chickens, leading to emaciation, diarrhea, and shaggy plumage.

-Worms are mainly ingested through the feces of diseased chickens (including wild chickens), especially in the run.
-Regular deworming can help as a preventive measure.
+Chickens mainly ingest worms through the feces of diseased chickens, including wild ones, especially in the run.
+Regular deworming helps prevent infections.

 Chicken diseases caused by fungi